PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 late-binary repair, late-binary recovery, and post-split fallback boundaries.
 Classify the two binary-related boundaries together first; keep shared-late and post-split separate.
 Never create, update, or reopen a pull request.

+## Late binary reconciliation characterization

+The two binary-related remaining results have been characterized together.
+The repair result is guarded by signature/adapter mutations or cleanup-only tensor pruning.
+The layout-recovery result is nested under the existing late layout enablement condition and a positive recovery-summary guard.
+Neither has a default or consumer.

+The contract fixes both guard layers, order, `model_ir` argument, `include_mutation_count=True`, pruning evidence, and absence of loads.
+Its strict expected failure requires `shape_reconciliation.primary.late_binary_repair` and `shape_reconciliation.primary.late_binary_layout_recovery` records.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.18s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push before replacing only these two guarded assignments with phase records.
+Preserve both outer and inner guards, then update binary-recovery, terminal, architecture, and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.